 3. Pan as the dancer moves

-Panning is moving the camera with the subject at the same speed.
+Panning in photography is moving the camera with the subject at the same speed.

 If the dancer is moving across the fame (left to right, preferably) focus on them at the start of the movement and pan with them as they move.
 Push and hold down the shutter button as they’re about to reach the peak of the movement.

 This is why it’s particularly helpful to use back button focus to focus.
 As the dancer is on the same focal plane throughout, they’ll be in focus.

 As with any portrait session, you can easily add variety to a series of images by changing your position.
 Use different viewpoints and avoid photographing just from a standing position.

 For example, get down low on the ground and photograph upwards when a dancer is leaping to exaggerate the feeling of height in an image and create a more dynamic dance picture.

 The beauty and fun of photographing dancers is that they’re very in tune with their bodies, so are very aware of facial expressions, hand position, feet position, head position and how they’re holding themselves.
 They’re also able to hold poses very well to create some amazing, eye-catching shapes.

 They’re athletes, but they’re not robots, so you do need to work fast to get the best photos while their energy levels are still high.

 Don’t get stuck overshooting a pose.
 We all want the perfect shot, but if you speed too long focusing on just one pose, you’ll exhaust the dancer before you have a chance to get the variety you want from the photoshoot.